anoma/namada-shielded-expedition/HardFork.md

 1. Shut down your node and restart it using `namadan ledger run-until --block-height X --suspend`.
 This will run your ledger and suspend it automatically at the provided block height `X`, where the hard fork is planned.
 2. Once you reach height `X`, you may have to shut down your node with `Ctrl+C`.
-3. Backup your state by zipping your `.local/share/namada/shielded-expedition.88f17d1d14` directory and keeping it in a nice place.
+3. Backup your state by zipping your based directory (you might have the default of `.local/share/namada/shielded-expedition.88f17d1d14`) and keeping it in a nice place.

 ## Executing the hard fork